Today’s insurance companies are in a difficult spot.

 Costs rising.
 Workforce aging.
 Brands muddled by political red tape.
 In the face of all that, insurance carriers need a tool they can use to gain an edge — to create an advantage in a market designed to make it hard to set one’s self apart.

-And for a growing number of insurers, video is that tool.
-Here’s how modern insurance carriers are using video today:
+And for a growing number of insurers, video is that tool that can support knowledge management, communications, and overall operations.

 Why rely on static images or text descriptions when a rich, detailed video can be shot with the phone in almost anyone’s pocket?
 Already insurers are exploring the options for capturing claims information via video, either directly from the claimant through a new wave of smartphone apps, or directly from the adjuster.
 Often even simple point-of-view video from a tablet, smartphone, or wearable camera like Google Glass provides a more complete summary of a claim activity than even the most detailed notes.